Opel: 1898–1920

-In 1911, the company's factory was virtually destroyed by fire and a new one was built with more up-to-date machinery.
+The company's factory was destroyed by fire in 1911, and a new facility was built with more up-to-date machinery.

-Opels cars were initially tested on public roads which then led to complaints about noise and damage to the roads.
+Opel's cars were initially tested on public roads, leading to complaints about noise and road damage.
 Under public pressure, Opel began construction of a test oval in 1917.
-The track was completed in 1919 but not opened to the public until 24 October 1920 under the official name of Opel-Rennbahn, or Opel Race Track in English.
+The track was completed in 1919, but not open to the public until 24 October 1920 under the official name of Opel-Rennbahn (Opel Race Track).

 1920–1939

-In the early 1920s, Opel became the first German car manufacturer to incorporate a mass-production assembly line in the building of their automobiles.
+In the early 1920s, Opel became the first German car manufacturer to build automobiles with a mass-production assembly line.
 In 1924, they used their assembly line to produce a new open two-seater called the Laubfrosch (Tree frog).
 The Laubfrosch was finished exclusively in green lacquer.
 The car sold for an expensive 3,900 marks (expensive considering the less expensive manufacturing process), but by the 1930s, this type of vehicle would cost a mere 1,930 marks – due in part to the assembly line, but also due to the skyrocketing demand for cars.
 Adam Opel led the way for motorised transportation to become not just a means for the rich, but also a reliable way for people of all classes to travel.

-Opel had a 37.5% market share in Germany and was also the country's largest automobile exporter in 1928.
+Opel had a 37.5% market share in Germany and was the country's largest automobile exporter in 1928.
 The "Regent" – Opel's first eight-cylinder car – was offered.
 The RAK 1 and RAK 2 rocket-propelled cars made sensational record-breaking runs.

-Opel as a company and its co-owner Fritz von Opel, grandson of Adam Opel, were instrumental in popularizing rockets as means of propulsion for vehicles and have an important place in the history of spaceflight and rocket technology.
+Opel as a company and its co-owner Fritz von Opel, grandson of Adam Opel, were instrumental in popularizing rocket propulsion for vehicles and have an important place in the history of spaceflight and rocket technology.
 In the 1920s, Fritz von Opel initiated together with Max Valier, co-founder of the "Verein für Raumschiffahrt", the world's first rocket program, Opel-RAK, leading to speed records for automobiles, rail vehicles and the first manned rocket-powered flight in September 1929.
 Months earlier in 1928, one of his rocket-powered prototypes, the Opel RAK2, piloted by von Opel himself at the AVUS speedway in Berlin, reached a record speed of 238 kph in front of 3,000 spectators and world media representatives, including Fritz Lang, director of Metropolis and Woman in the Moon, world boxing champion Max Schmeling, and many other sports and show business celebrities.
 A world speed record for rail vehicles was reached with RAK3 at a top speed of 256 kph.
 After these successes, von Opel piloted the world's first public rocket-powered flight using Opel RAK.1, a rocket plane designed by Julius Hatry.
 World media reported these events, including Universal Newsreel in the US, causing "Raketen-Rummel" or "Rocket Rumble" immense global public excitement, particularly in Germany, where, among others, Wernher von Braun was highly influenced.